What is a Surge Protector and Should You Get One?

-Should a strong power surge comes through, all your electrical appliances and devices are at risk of getting fried or lifespan of effected devices severely depleted.
+Should a strong power surge come through, all your electrical appliances and devices are at risk of getting fried or the components of affected devices severely damaged.

 When there is a storm raging outside your house, the only safest way to combat power surges from direct lightning bolts is to unplug all your household electrical appliances and equipment.

 All of these risks can be mitigated by understanding what is a surge protector and why do you need one for a start.

 Before I further explain why you need a surge protection device at home or office, it may be easier to first understand what is a power surge?

 If you are like most people, you are not wrong in assuming that most power surges come from lightning bolts.
 Well, the truth is, most power voltages originate from power-hungry electrical appliances and equipment.

 Whenever such high-power consumption electrical appliances (think washing machines, televisions) are powered on or off, a sudden surge of electricity (sometimes you may even notice your room light flickers) will cause an “imbalance” at the power grid and electrical surges or spikes are hence triggered.